architectdrone/OpenCombatFlow/OpenCombatFlow/readme.md

 # OpenCombatFlow

 Hello, and welcome to OpenCombatFlow!
 I am Owen Mellema, and I am pleased to present you with this package.
+OCF is distributed under the MIT License.

 ## Usage (As of 1.0)